-Adopting these simple lifestyle habits may reduce your risk or delay the onset of dementia, including Alzheimer’s disease.
+Adopting these simple lifestyle habits may reduce your risk or delay the onset of dementia, including Alzheimer’s disease. and nbsp;

 Thank you to JJ Jordan, Dementia Friendly Denver, and the Alzheimer’s Association for the great presentation to our clients in October.
 To view the movie, click the link.
 Or, just read the highlights.

 Here are 12 great habits for ALL OF US to start.

 BREAK A SWEAT – Engage in regular cardiovascular exercise that elevates heart rate and increases blood flow.
 Studies have found that physical activity reduces risk of cognitive decline.

 FUEL UP RIGHT – Eat a balanced diet high in fruits and vegetables to help reduce the risk of cognitive decline.
 Blueberries!